· Technology · 4 min read

 We assume you have basic knowledge of iptables and the unix command line.
 If you don’t, be careful as you can easily lock yourself out of your own server!

-Option #1 Use IP Tables to only allow SSH access from known static subnets/hosts.
-If you want access to your server from a dynamic IP address, for example your hotel room or your cell phone internet connection, this is not a option.
-You can also block IP addresses from various countries that perhaps you’re experiencing a problem with.
-A country IP address database is available at http://www.ipdeny.com/ipblocks/
+Option #1 — Use IP Tables to only allow SSH access from known static subnets/hosts.
+If you want access to your server from a dynamic IP address (for example your hotel room or cell phone connection), this is not an option.
+You can also block IP addresses from various countries using the country IP address database at http://www.ipdeny.com/ipblocks/

-Option #2 Dynamically ban using IP tables.
-The idea here is to set a rate of failures, and if that rate is exceeded, the IP address is dynamically banned for a period of time.
+Option #2 — Dynamically ban using IP tables.
+Set a rate of failures, and if that rate is exceeded, the IP address is dynamically banned for a period of time.
+To whitelist known good static IP addresses or IP ranges, add a line similar to this above the rulesets below:

 iptables -N autoban

-iptables -I INPUT -p tcp -i vlan1 –dport 22 -m state –state RELATED,ESTABLISHED -j ACCEPT
+iptables -I INPUT -p tcp -i vlan1 --dport 22 -m state --state RELATED,ESTABLISHED -j ACCEPTRuleset Option #3:

 Turn off SSH Password Authentication